![]() |

 substantial portion thereof.

-For purposes of subparagraph (A), the term "computer software" means
+For purposes of subparagraph (A), the term "computer software"

-software.
+computer software.

-Any of the following not acquired in a transaction (or series of related
+Any of the following not acquired in a transaction (or series of

-transactions) involving the acquisition of assets constituting a trade
+related transactions) involving the acquisition of assets

-business or substantial portion thereof:
+constituting a trade business or substantial portion thereof:

 (A) Any interest in a film, sound recording, video tape, book, or